donalday/epiNet/README.md

 ## Main features of epiNet

 * Standard [bedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) input formats, handling mean CG methylation levels and FPKM values of epigenetic modifications with a defined bin size (for example, 50-kb)
-* Single script to handle all raw input and output data processing
+* Simple script to handle all raw input and output data processing
-* Felxibility in number of input and output features
+* Flexibile numbers of input features
 * Outputs of training and prediction are visualization-friendly with genome browser like [IGV](http://software.broadinstitute.org/software/igv/)
 * Automatic iteration of all combinations of multiple input features